lauraonetwo/lauraonetwo/content/post/first-post.md

 I'm excited you found your way to this little corner of the internet 😁.

-My name is ```Laura Wang Qiu```, and I'm on a mission to open up my world and invite you to join me on some of the incredible journeys I've embarked on in this rollercoaster called _life_.

-Stay tuned !
+My name is ```Laura Wang Qiu```, and I'm currently a student at the Complutense University of Madrid, studying a Videogame Development degree.
+I'm passionate about technology, design, and programming, and I'm always looking for new ways to learn and grow.

+I created this blog to share my journey, experiences, and knowledge with you.
+I hope you find something useful here, and if you have any questions or suggestions, feel free to reach out to me.

+I'm looking forward to connecting with you! 🚀